/ BLOG

 5. Segment your finances

-A simple but essential business cash flow management tip to help small business owners improve day to day cash flow is to keep your personal bank accounts and business bank accounts separate.
+Maintaining separate personal and business bank accounts is a simple, yet effective strategy for managing your cash flow.
 You may even have each of them with different banks just to draw a clear line between your business funds and your personal funds.
 This can help avoid you accidentally confusing them.

 7. Make your finance work for your business